Nonclassical resource for continuous variable telecloning with non-Gaussian advantage: Introduction

 One of the central questions concerning any information processing task is -- ``\textit{what particular resource drives the quantum advantage evinced by the state applied for the protocol?}'' Since telecloning inherits the framework of teleportation, it is tempting to assume that entanglement~\cite{Horodecki_RMP_2009} is the key resource governing the performance of the protocol, although such correspondence has not been reported yet.
 By studying the maximum fidelity of telecloning with the entanglement of the shared resource state, we find that in the CV regime, the connection between the two is not straightforward.
 In particular, we study whether bimodal or genuine multimode entanglement is required to successfully produce distant clones in a CV photonic network.
 We establish that although entanglement is certainly necessary for any telecloning protocol to function, the fidelity of the clone received by any receiver station actually depends on other forms of non-classicality \cite{Duan_PRL_2000, Gehrke_PRA_2012, Yadin_PRX_2018} present between the sender and the corresponding receiver modes.
 To this end, we define an operational non-classicality measure, whose behavior is shown to be closely related to the fidelity of the clones.

 From the perspective of quantum correlation content, it is known that non-Gaussian states~\cite{Walschaers_PRX_2021} possess higher entanglement~\cite{Navarrete_PRA_2012, Roy_PRA_2018, Fan_PRA_2018} than their Gaussian counterparts.
-Such states have been shown to outperform Gaussian states in various CV quantum protocols, such as quantum illumination~\cite{Fan_PRA_2018}, quantum teleportation~\cite{DellAnno_PRA_2007, DellAnno_PRA_2010, DellAnno_PRA_2010_2, Patra_PRA_2022}, cryptography~\cite{Chen_OE_2023}, and steering~\cite{Olsen_PRA_2013}.
+Such states have been shown to outperform Gaussian states in various CV quantum protocols, such as quantum illumination~\cite{Fan_PRA_2018}, quantum teleportation~\cite{DellAnno_PRA_2007, DellAnno_PRA_2010, DellAnno_PRA_2010_2, Dhar_JPB_2015, Patra_PRA_2022, Chandan_PRA_2023-tele}, cryptography~\cite{Chen_OE_2023}, and steering~\cite{Olsen_PRA_2013}.
 Therefore, one can expect that the performance of telecloning can be improved by introducing non-Gaussianity in the protocol.
 We report that although non-Gaussian states lead to an increased fidelity, it is not universal.
 Specifically, we show that non-Gaussian states, generated by the subtraction of photons from both the modes of a two-mode squeezed-vacuum (TMSV) state, can offer an advantage in telecloning over their parent Gaussian state.
-We demonstrate that the non-classicality measure provides an estimate of the squeezing strength of the resource, at which the telecloning fidelity crosses the classical threshold both in the case of Gaussian and non-Gaussian states.
+Note that photon-addition and subtraction have been experimentally achieved~\cite{Dakna_EPJD_1998, Parigi_Science_2007, Ourjoumtsev_PRL_2007, Takahashi_NP_2010, Kurochkin_PRL_2014, Loaiza_NPJ_2019, Zhang_PRA_2020, Thapliyal_PRR_2024} and such states have been shown to possess enhanced capabilities of realizing information-processing tasks~\cite{Navarrete_PRA_2012, Kumar_PRA_2022} as compared to their Gaussian counterparts.
+Furthermore, most of these experiments are based on linear optics, and thus the generation of the resource state can be readily integrated into the telecloning protocol as shown in Fig. \ref{fig:sch}.
+We further demonstrate that the non-classicality measure provides an estimate of the squeezing strength of the resource, at which the telecloning fidelity crosses the classical threshold both in the case of Gaussian and non-Gaussian states, i.e., the usefulness of the resource states for telecloning can be readily verified using the nonclassicality measure, which can be determined using homodyne detection in the proposed scheme.
 To our knowledge, such a connection has not been established in CV telecloning Furthermore, we provide a setup for asymmetric telecloning in the CV regime through the generation of a genuinely entangled multimode resource state using only linear optical elements.